Where can you buy Ripple?

 - They push the sales to financial institutions which can increase the price.

-- It’s weak on anonymity.
+- Compared to other cryptocurrencies, Ripple is weak on anonymity.